clorth0/carbonated/README.md

 # Carbonated - SourceIQ

-**SourceIQ** is a lightweight FastAPI web application that enables users to analyze online discussions using large language models from xAI (Grok) or OpenAI (GPT-3.5 / GPT-4).
+**Carbonated - SourceIQ** is a lightweight FastAPI web application that enables users to analyze online discussions using large language models from xAI (Grok) or OpenAI (GPT-3.5 / GPT-4).
 Given a topic, question, or Reddit URL, SourceIQ retrieves relevant Reddit content (via the Pushshift API) and DuckDuckGo search summaries, then generates contextualized insights using the selected AI model — with transparent source annotations.

 ## Features